 It is important to note that the zinc-chlorine bond in ZnCl2 possesses some covalent characteristics, which accounts for its low melting point and its solubility in ethereal solvents.

-The reaction between metallic zinc and hydrogen chloride gas yields the anhydrous form of zinc chloride.
+The reaction between metallic zinc and hydrogen chloride gas yields an anhydrous form of zinc chloride.
 The chemical equation for this reaction is given by:

 Zn + 2HCl → ZnCl2 + H2

 In order to obtain a hydrated form of the compound, hydrochloric acid can be used to treat zinc instead of hydrogen chloride.
-Hydrochloric acid also reacts with zinc sulphide to form zinc chloride and hydrogen sulphide.
+Hydrochloric acid reacts with zinc sulphide to form zinc chloride and hydrogen sulphide.
 The chemical equation for this reaction is given by:

 ZnS + 2HCl → ZnCl2 + H2S